madnivek/MENDO/README.md

 [Link to Live Page](http://www.kevin-dam.co/MENDO)

+NOTE:The free wordpress hoster this uses is experiencing a lot of down-time and has yet to be migrated to a new hoster.
+Please be patient and let the page load for a couple minutes.

 Mendo is a proof of concept single-page web application based on the original website (www.mendo.nl) and is used for for demonstration purposes only.Mendo was built using a headless Wordpress as a back end content management system (CMS).
 The front end utilizes React/Redux, HTML, and CSS to render the Wordpress content.

 ## Design/Implementation